toebeann/SnapBuilder/README.md

 ![SnapBuilder - Snap-to-Grid for Subnautica!](https://staticdelivery.nexusmods.com/mods/1155/images/427/427-1671005676-1635506048.png)

-# SnapBuilder - Snap-to-Grid for Subnautica!
+# SnapBuilder - Snap-to-Grid for Subnautica & Subnautica: Below Zero!

 ## What is this?